It’s 2018 and Automotive Sales Leads Still Matter Way More Than Attribution

 Let me leave you with four quick tips you can start implementing right now:

 Instant Connection.
-I didn’t want to call this chat, text, video chat (like SaleMove) or Messenger, because truthfully, all of these are possible solutions for both your mobile and desktop sites.
+I didn’t want to call this chat, text, video chat, or Messenger, because truthfully, all of these are possible solutions for both your mobile and desktop sites.
 The key is to have multiple instant connection options available and obvious to the visitor – especially on mobile.

 Click-to-Call.
 The good news is that your mobile site certainly already has this feature via a small phone icon like this one: